 Licensed Properties: Trademarked brands and products that have been licensed by a lottery for use in game themes, images, etc.

 Lottery: 1) An entity that operates or administers lottery games – usually a governmental or quasi-government agency or a corporation licensed by a government.
 2) A game in which all plays have an equal chance of winning.
 3) A game with three components for the players: a prize to be won, a chance to win and not win, and an element of consideration (such as buying a ticket) to enter the game.

 Lottery Beneficiaries: The designated recipient(s) of lottery profits.

 Lottery Commission: The members of a board who have oversight of the entire lottery organization.
 The Commission typically is selected by the governor of the state.

 Lottery Drawing: The process of selecting numbers to determine which previously sold lottery tickets are winners.
-Lottery drawings may done using mechanical devices with balls, spinning devices, or computers.
+Lottery drawings may be conducted using mechanical devices with balls, spinning devices or with computerized random number generators.

-Lottery Sales Representative (LSR): A lottery employee responsible for a particular geographical region or territory or classification of retailer with regard to servicing that retailer's lottery needs.
+Lottery Sales Representative (LSR): A lottery employee responsible for servicing lottery retailers’ needs in a particular geographical region or territory, or by a specific classification of retailer.

 Mega Millions: A $1 multi-jurisdictional lotto game offered by every American lottery with the ability to generate huge jackpots.